accessibility/Axioms/RulesOfThumb.md

 - Don't expect to be able to scale by diversifying there is no formulaic replication.
 - iterate to include more needs, not to arrive at one award winning design.
 - Ensure your products are accessible not because its something you have to do, but because it's the right thing to do and leads to better, more usable products.
+- Properly using semantic HTML will get you 90% of the way there.
+- Accessibility isn't about technical purity, it's about making sure people can actually use it independently.